-High school students who choose to bring cell phones and other PEDs to school may only use their cell phones and other PEDs during transition periods, at lunch and before/after the school day.
-Students are expected to silence their cell phones and other PEDs before entering a classroom.
+High school students who choose to bring cell phones and other PEDs to school may only use their cell phones and other PEDs during transition periods, at lunch and before/after the school day, or as directed for classroom use by the instructor.
+Students are expected to silence their cell phones and other PEDs when in class.